EdgarMuradyan/MyToDoList/README.md

 - Delete tasks.
 - Sort tasks by name, description and date.
 - Save tasks to a local file for later retrieval.

-## Getting Started

-Follow these instructions to get the To-Do List program up and running on your system.

 ### Prerequisites